 11 Things to Do in Amsterdam in September

-September is a changing month.
-In the first days of the month the good weather is still present but as it progresses it gives way to the arrival of cold and with it the city is cleared of tourists.
-Taking advantage of the last days of sunshine and pleasant temperatures, in September outdoor events are held and many of the museums and monuments open their doors in a special way.
+September is a month of change.
+In the first few days of the month, the good weather is still present, but as the month progresses, it gives way to the arrival of the cold, and with it, the city clears of tourists.
+Taking advantage of the last days of sunshine and pleasant temperatures, September is a month for outdoor events, and many museums and monuments open their doors in a special way.

-The eleventh month of the year in is marked by the festival of open monuments, the theater festival and art galleries among many other things that I invite you to discover below:
+The eleventh month of the year is marked by the open monuments festival, the theater festival, and art galleries, among many other things that I invite you to discover below:

-1. On the worst weather days, take shelter in its museums
+1. On days with bad weather, take shelter in its museums

 Visiting the Rijksmuseum| ©Becky Houtman